Director of Parent Engagement & Advocacy

 Work examples

-At Alpha, parent advocacy functions as a growth engine, not a support operation.
-You'll facilitate high-trust dialogues, design events that drive conversion, and build conviction one family at a time.
-That requires mastery of both the substance and the system.
-You'll need comprehensive understanding of what distinguishes Alpha—and how to articulate that in ways that resonate deeply.
+At Alpha, parent advocacy functions as a growth engine, not a support role.
+You'll facilitate high-trust conversations, lead events that convert, and build conviction one family at a time.
+That requires mastering both the narrative and the model.
+You'll need complete clarity on what distinguishes Alpha—and how to articulate that in ways that resonate.

-Want to explore the narratives you'll help shape and amplify?
+Want to explore the kinds of narratives you'll help shape and amplify?
 Begin here:

 🎥 Why Families Leave Traditional School for Alpha

-Listen as three Alpha fathers explain their decision to move away from conventional education—and how Alpha's approach has transformed their children's confidence, independence, and academic performance.
+Listen to three Alpha dads discuss why they rejected conventional education—and how Alpha's approach has transformed their children's confidence, independence, and academic progress.

 👉 Watch the conversation (24 min)